cmclellen/cmclellen.github.io/resume.markdown

     projects:
       - name: Insurance
         characteristics:
-        - Development of bespoke web application for an insurance company using ASP.NET MVC and AngularJs.
+        - Development of a bespoke web application for an insurance company using ASP.NET MVC and AngularJs.
         - Helped develop a WCF service backend by MS SQL Server.
       - name: Life Healthcare
         characteristics:
-        - Designed and developed a new Group Product Management System that drew data from over 90+ hospitals and updates more than 100,000 products.
+        - Designed and help developed a product management system that drew data from over 90 hospitals, enabling the hospitals to maintain records of over 100,000 products.
-        - Built the CI pipelines that built & tested our commits using MSBuild & TFS.
+        - Created TFS CI pipelines using MSBuild that built & tested code on each commit.
       - name: AngloGold Ashanti
         characteristics:
-        - Developer lead on a specialist Crime Capturing Systems for a South African mining; a fully multilingual localized multi-tiered application developed with C#.NET v3.5 (Silverlight v4 along with RIA services) for the front-end and WCF, with MS SQL 2008 database.
+        - Developer lead on a specialist Crime Capturing Systems for a South African mining; a fully multilingual localised multi-tiered application developed with C#.NET v3.5 (Silverlight v4 along with RIA services) for the front-end and WCF, with MS SQL 2008 database.
         - Drove the test management strategy using tools such as MsTest, NUnit and RhinoMocks for unit & integration tests with TFS 2010 (Team Foundation Server) as our CI build + SCM server.

   - company: Microsoft SA